-It may have risen to popularity thanks to chef Nobu Matsuhisa and the likes of Ferran and Albert Adria with Pakta - a Peruvian and Japanese themed restaurant in Barcelona - but Nikkei cuisine, the food that inspired the Adria’s to open their restaurant, dates back well over 100 years.
+It may have risen to popularity thanks to chef Nobu Matsuhisa and the likes of Ferran and Albert Adria with Pakta - a Peruvian and Japanese themed restaurant in Barcelona - but Nikkei cuisine, the food that inspired the Adria’s to open their restaurant, dates back between 80-100 years.

 In 1889, around 7,000 Japanese workers, invited over by the promise of jobs, came to Peru on special two year work contracts.
 They helped to farm, mainly sugarcane, and build the country's economy.
 Once the two years were up, many workers decided to stay in Peru, forming families, integrating with society, and especially where food is concerned.

 One of these families were the Tsumuras and it’s thanks to this migration that Mitsuhuru Tsumura (affectionately known as Micha), a chef and one of the leading young ambassadors of Nikkei cuisine around the world, opened his Maido restaurant in Peru's capital, Lima.

 He worked in Japan and the U.S before opening Maido, which sits at 11th on Latin America's 50 Best Restaurants List, a place that serves an avant-garde Nikkei menu that mixes Peruvian ingredients with Japanese techniques on top of modern magic, a lot of flavor and a sprinkle of fun.
 Dishes such as liquid nitrogen ceviche (picture below) take all the ingredients of Peru, the slick and ultra clean techniques of Japan and the deep culinary understanding of modern gastronomy.

 Since opening the restaurant in 2009, Micha has researched the history of Nikkei cuisine across Peru, documenting his findings in a book published in 2013, made available to all via a free digital download.